Frequently Asked Questions

 When is the deadline to apply?

 - December 1 at 11:59 p.m.
-(Pacific Standard Time): Secondary application is due
+(Pacific Standard Time): Secondary application and fee are due

 I am a current applicant to the Elson S. Floyd College of Medicine.
 May I speak to someone in the admissions office regarding my application?